On the cells and associated varieties of highest weight Harish-Chandra modules: Abstract

 \section{Abstract}

-For $\mathfrak{g}=\mathfrak{sl}(n,\mathbb{C})$, let $w$ be an element in the Weyl group $W=S_n$.
-We use $L_w$ to denote a highest weight module of $\mathfrak{sl}(n,\mathbb{C})$ with highest weight $-w\rho-\rho$.
-In this paper we will give a characterization for those $w$ such that $L_w$ is a highest weight Harish-Chandra module and the associated variety of $L_w$ will be characterized by the information of $w$.
+Let $G$ be a Hermitian type Lie group with the complexified Lie algebra $\mathfrak{g}$.
+We use $L(\lambda)$ to denote a highest weight Harish-Chandra $G$-module with infinitesimal character $\lambda$.
+Let $w$ be an element in the Weyl group $W$.
+We use $L_w$ to denote a highest weight module with highest weight $-w\rho-\rho$.
+In this paper we prove that there is only one Kazhdan--Lusztig right cell such that the corresponding highest weight Harish-Chandra modules $L_w$ have the same associated variety.
+Then we give a characterization for those $w$ such that $L_w$ is a highest weight Harish-Chandra module and the associated variety of $L(\lambda)$ will be characterized by the information of the Kazhdan--Lusztig right cell containing some special $w_{\lambda}$.
 We also count the number of those highest weight Harish-Chandra modules $L_w$ in a given Harish-Chandra cell.
-Finally, we give some other highest weight modules with irreducible associated varieties from the smoothness of Schubert varieties.